Showcase your research and creativity to offer a whole new perspective on science.

 - Use 60 characters or less

-- Describe what is seen on the image
+- Describe what can be seen in the image and include visual cues

-- What did you use to create the image?
+- What technology did you use to ccapture the image?

-- Did you change the image in any way?
+- Did you edit the image in any way?